publiccodenet/blog/_posts/2020-09-01-on-air-next-our-podcast.md

 Think of that issue your codebase is stumbling upon, that documentation question you always have in mind, that product backlog that is stuck... what if you could ask a real expert about it?
 Bring all your questions to our livestream next Thursday, we'll be waiting for you!
 We are going to be live in several platforms like [Youtube](https://www.youtube.com/channel/UCXIL94kkenw0cs_ZgNhKYuw), [Periscope](https://twitter.com/publiccodenet), [Facebook](https://www.facebook.com/publiccodenet) and [Linkedin](https://www.linkedin.com/company/publiccodenet/), choose your favourite one and join the conversation!

 Are you unable to join then?
 Don't worry, we've also thought about that.
-We are going to publish the interview in [podcast format](https://podcast.publiccode.net/) once it's edited, so everyone has the chance of listening to Arnau's insights.
+We'll publish the interview in [podcast format](https://podcast.publiccode.net/) once it's edited, so everyone has the chance of listening to Arnau's insights.

 See you all next week!